Soumya0307/QSP/README.md

 ## Marking
 Please note that we've decided to use the public package PyQSP (https://github.com/ichuang/pyqsp) to generate the QSP phase angles.
 Therefore, all files under the folder name "pyqsp_master" are not of our own work and can be skipped over when assessing our codes.
 The rest of files are assessable.
 ## References
-- Grand Unification of Quantum Algorithms
-John M. Martyn, Zane M. Rossi, Andrew K. Tan, and Isaac L. Chuang PRX Quantum 2, 040203 – Published 3 December 2021
+- Grand Unification of Quantum Algorithms.
+John M. Martyn, Zane M. Rossi, Andrew K. Tan, and Isaac L. Chuang.
+PRX Quantum 2, 040203 – Published 3 December 2021
 - PyQSP (https://github.com/ichuang/pyqsp)
-- Finding Angles for Quantum Signal Processing with Machine Precision citation Rui Chao, Dawei Ding, András Gilyén, Cupjin Huang, and Mario Szegedy. arXiv preprint arXiv:2003.02831 (2020).
+- Finding Angles for Quantum Signal Processing with Machine Precision.
+Rui Chao, Dawei Ding, András Gilyén, Cupjin Huang, and Mario Szegedy. arXiv preprint arXiv:2003.02831 (2020).
 - angle-sequence (https://github.com/alibaba-edu/angle-sequence)